FrenchTechLead/ftl-astro/src/pages/posts/tech/20210615-the-hardest-production-bug-that-i-faced-in-my-software-engineering-career.md

 postImageWidth: 800
 postImageHeight: 403
 permalink: https://frenchtechlead.com/posts/tech/20210615-the-hardest-production-bug-that-i-faced-in-my-software-engineering-career/
-description: "In this article, I’ll describe the weirdest Internet Explorer bug that I faced in my life, how we diagnosed it, and the way we managed to correct it in my company, the bug is about Not Modified printed on the screen of IE."
+description: "In this article, I’ll describe the weirdest Internet Explorer bug that I faced in my life, how we diagnosed it, and correct it in my company."
-draft: false
 ---

 <div style="font-size:200px; text-align:center;">🤯</div>